 Length: 3 Semesters

 Duration: 1 Year

-Students are prepared to manage a food services department while adhering to professional standards, quality management programs, nutritional and healthy living principles and marketing and promotional activities.
-In addition, graduates are able to employ a number of more complex functions supporting organizational effectiveness including supporting the design of food and nutrition human resource plan, financial analysis and control, and collaborating in the preparation of an organization’s business plan or client care plan.
-Students apply program competencies to the assessment, analysis and problem solving with regard to nutritional needs and diagnoses.
+Students prepare to manage a food services department while adhering to professional standards, quality management programs, nutritional and healthy living principles and marketing and promotional activities.
+Students learn to employ a number of more complex functions supporting organizational effectiveness including supporting the design of food and nutrition human resource plan, financial analysis and control, and collaborating in the preparation of an organization’s business plan or client care plan.
+Program competencies are applied to the assessment, analysis and problem solving with regard to nutritional needs and diagnoses.

-Graduates of the Food and Nutrition Management program are capable of managing various areas of nutritional care, food preparation, and food service.
+Graduates are capable of managing various areas of nutritional care, food preparation, and food service.
 Successful graduates may choose to follow career paths in health care, retirement homes, long term care facilities, fitness and wellness facilities, educational institutions, camps, daycare facilities, and community or commercial settings.